git-game/git-game-v2/README.md

 #git-game-v2
 Second version of the terminal based game that teaches users git commands

 Hello there!
 This is the sequel to the famous git-game!
 Throughout the course of this awesome adventure you will be presented with 10 puzzles.
-To proceed to the successive levels you will need to execute special git commands in order to solve a series of riddles which will ultimately lead you to the end of the game.
+To proceed to the successive levels you will need to execute special git commands in order to solve a series of riddles and tasks.
 Once you complete the game you will have acquired a deeper knowledge of the git version control system.

 ##Let’s begin!
 clone this repository using the command below: